Brașov: Transportation

-The Brașov local transport network has 44 urban bus and trolleybus lines and 10 metropolitan bus lines.
-There is also a regular bus line serving Poiana Brașov, a nearby winter resort and part of the city of Brașov.
+The Brașov local transport network has 44 urban bus and trolleybus lines and 19 metropolitan bus lines.
+There are also regular bus lines serving Poiana Brașov, a nearby winter resort and part of the city of Brașov.
 All are operated by RAT Brașov.
 Because of its central location, the Brașov railway station is one of the busiest stations in Romania with trains to/from most destinations in the country served by rail.

-The Brașov-Ghimbav International Airport is an airport development project located in nearby Ghimbav, right by the future A3 motorway.
+The Brașov-Ghimbav International Airport is an international airport located in nearby Ghimbav, right by the future A3 motorway.
 It is the first airport to be developed in post-communist Romania, and the 17th commercial airport in the country.
 The contract for the construction of the main terminal building, with a total area of 11,780 m2 (126,799 sq ft), was awarded to the Romanian contractor Bog'Art Bucharest and was signed on 21 August 2019.
-Construction works for the passenger terminal started on 17 March 2020 and the first commercial flight is set to take place in June 2023.
+Construction works for the passenger terminal started on 17 March 2020 and the first commercial flight took place on June 15, 2023.

-CFR announced a feasibility study for the construction of a rail line (8 km) which would connect the future airport to the Brașov railway station.
+CFR announced a feasibility study for the construction of a rail line (8 km) which would connect the airport to the Brașov railway station.

 Tourism

 With its central location, Brașov is a suitable location from which to explore Romania, and the distances to several tourist destinations (including the Black Sea resorts, the monasteries in northern Moldavia, and the wooden churches of Maramureș) are similar.
 It is also the largest city in a mountain resorts area.
 The old city is very well preserved and is best seen by taking the cable-car to the top of Tâmpa Mountain.

-Temperatures from May to September fluctuate around 23 °C. Brașov benefits from a winter tourism season centered on winter sports and other activities.
-Poiana Brașov is the most popular Romanian ski resort and an important tourist center preferred by many tourists from other European states.
+Temperatures from May to September fluctuate around 23 °C. Brașov benefits from a winter tourism season centred on winter sports and other activities.
+Poiana Brașov is the most popular Romanian ski resort and an important tourist centre preferred by many tourists from other European states.

-The city also has several restaurants that serve local as well as international cuisine (e.g. Hungarian and Chinese).
-Some of these are situated in the city center.
+The city ranks on the second place in terms of tourism arrivals countrywide, after the capital Bucharest.